nl253/GeneticAlgo/README.md

 ### Population

 Population is a collection of candidate solutions.
-E.g. an initial population with `popSize = 5`, `nGenes = 2`, `dtype = 'u8'` will look something like this:
+An initial population with `popSize = 5`, `nGenes = 2`, `dtype = 'u8'` might look something like this:

 ```js
 // gene1 gene2